Staining is all about the chemistry!

 They cover all the chemical reactions needed to safely break strong ionic pigment/fibre bonding and alter conjugated pigment chromophores for optimum stain removal.
 In layman’s terms, they remove stains from carpets!

 Stubborn synthetic dyes are found in a wide range of common problem stains such as cordials, alcoholic and fizzy drinks.
 There are also many organic dyes that can proof difficult to remove, beetroot, curry and some berry juices are notable examples.
 Our dye stain remover’s can remove all these stains at a very high success rate.

 Knowing how each stain pigment is bonded to a fibre, enables a professional to follow all relevant treatment options in a clear and concise manner.
 Minimising treatment time and product use creates a drier result by avoiding excessive rinsing.
 This is particularly important for water sensitive jute backings common to many carpets.
 Subsequently other potential water related problems are avoided such as wicking, shrinking, cellulose browning and de-lamination.
 Bacterial and fungal growth issues will result from extended dry times, so these are also prevented.

 There are some instances where a stain is no longer a stain.
 Certain chemicals (from the original stain or from DIY cleaning) and biological processes can physically change the original dye molecules in the fibre.
 Essentially it is a bleaching (colour loss).
 When colour loss has happened, it is of course not possible to remove the stain.
-These will need a patch repair or to be re-dyed.
-For this reason, like other cleaners, we do not offer a guarantee on stain removal.
-However, we do pledge our relentless commitment to providing technical expertise in the chemistry of stain removal.
+These will need re-dyed with our colour matching colour repair service.
+This service carries a guarantee on stain removal.
+We do pledge our relentless commitment to providing technical expertise in the chemistry of stain removal.
 We want you to be a lifetime client and to tell your friends, we will do everything possible to make this happen.